 When your sights are set on a thick, lush lawn, planting grass seed represents an investment of time, money, labor and hope.
 From seeding new lawns to repairing rough spots and renewing existing turf, proper timing separates sweet success from something less.
 Your best time for planting grass seed depends on the type of lawn grass you grow and where you live.
 Understanding your options and getting timing right helps you seize every opportunity for seeding success.

-Cool-season grass seed germinates best when soil temperatures are between 50°F and 65°F. This roughly corresponds to daytime air temperatures in the 60°F to 75°F range.
-An inexpensive soil thermometer, available at most garden stores, can help eliminate the guesswork.
+Cool-season grass seed germinates best when soil temperatures reach 50 to 60 degrees Fahrenheit.
+This roughly corresponds to daytime air temperatures in the 60°F to 75°F range.
+An inexpensive soil thermometer, available at garden stores and online retailers, can help eliminate the guesswork.

 Newly planted seed needs consistent soil moisture, and fall planting offers benefits on that front, too.
 Fall typically brings more precipitation, which lessens the chance that cool-season seeds may dry out, and reduces the need for extra watering on your part.
 Using premium drought-tolerant, water-conserving grass seed products, such as Pennington Smart Seed and Pennington One Step Complete, lowers the risk of problems even more.